darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 # _modules: default_

-This preset is the default module group layout from darktable 3.4 onwards and consists of a simplified set of module groups, as follows:
+This preset is the default module group layout from Ansel 3.4 onwards and consists of a simplified set of module groups, as follows:

 ![module-group-technical-icon](./manage-module-layouts/module-group-technical-icon.png#icon) technical modules
 : Modules that deal with technical issues relating to the physics of sensors and denoising, lenses and associated corrections, color profiles, dynamic range and tone mapping, and recovering from damage to the image by physical limitations (hot pixels, clipped highlights, etc.).